w3c/wai-intro-wcag/new-in-21.md

 </blockquote>
 <p class="persona">Comic with cerebral palsy who uses a wheelchair:</p>
 <blockquote class="quotes">
-  <p>Problem: &quot;I can't shake my phone; it's  connected to my wheelchair.
+  <p><span class="issue">Problem: &quot;</span>I can't shake my phone; it's  connected to my wheelchair.
 So there needs to be another way to activate that  feature, like a button.&quot;</p>
-  <p>Problem: &quot;I have tremors, so I need to turn  off motion activation &mdash; and then be able to do stuff without motion  actuation.&quot;</p>
+  <p><span class="issue">Problem: &quot;</span>I have tremors, so I need to turn  off motion activation &mdash; and then be able to do stuff without motion  actuation.&quot;</p>
-  <p>Works well: &quot;My friend has this cool application that looks like a physical spin lock.
+  <p><span class="issue">Works well: &quot;</span>My friend has this cool application that looks like a physical spin lock.
 She rotates the phone to turn to the combination.
 I can use the same application by typing the numbers directly.&quot;</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG21/Understanding/motion-actuation.html">Understanding Motion Actuation</a></p>